minas528/Online-voting-System/README.md

     - register to specific vote and take the card(online card)
     - Listen for Debates and Ask questions
     - vote on voting session

+## What it address:
+**In general online voting system can help voters & competitors in the following manner:**
+    - Flexible voting time for electors
+    - Flagging of ballot errors
+    - Replication of ballot images without voter information for counting or audit purposes
+    - Lower cost than traditional methods-Potential to increase voter turnout & enhance electoral efficiency
+    - Faster and more accurate election results
+    - Elimination of long line-ups
+    - Instant absentee ballot
+    - Flexible voting time for electors
+    - Assistive devices to improve accessibility for electors with disabilities
+    - because it saves time and paper, and avoid chances of electoral malpractices.
+    - Removal of authentication questions so voter identification is most similar to the traditional process